 Clinton Kelly is a television personality, style expert and entrepreneur.
 He won an Emmy as a cohost of ABC’s daytime hit, The Chew.
 He also cohosted What Not to Wear, TLC's longest-running primetime reality show, for a decade.

-The Chew, currently in its 5th season, is a food-centric lifestyle show, for which Clinton serves as moderator.
-In addition to leading cooking and interview segments, Clinton hosts regular branded segments like the very popular, “Clinton's Craft Corner.”
-Airing every weekday, The Chew reaches up to 4 million viewers each week.
+The Chew, a food-centric lifestyle show, ran for seven seasons with Clinton as moderator.
+In addition to leading cooking and interview segments, Clinton hosted regular branded segments like the popular, “Clinton's Craft Corner.”
+Airing every weekday, The Chew reached up to 4 million viewers each week.

 Other partnerships have included Tiki Brand, Chambord, The Mango Board, Sargento cheese, Dole salads, and The Pampered Chef.

-Before entering the world of television, Kelly was a New York-based magazine editor and freelance writer.
+Before entering the world of television, Clinton was a New York-based magazine editor and freelance writer.
 He received a Master's in Journalism from Northwestern University and a Bachelor's in Communications from Boston College.
-Born in Panama City, Panama, he was raised in Port Jefferson Station, Long Island, and currently resides in Manhattan and Connecticut.
+Born in Panama City, Panama, he was raised in Port Jefferson Station, Long Island, and now splits his time between Manhattan, Connecticut and Miami.